jdrichardsappacad/react-2021/week-14/practices/05-Navigation/README.md

 Now, you want to redirect after you click the ok button in the alert box.

-import the `useHistory` hook from `react-router-dom`
+Import the `useHistory` hook from `react-router-dom`

-In your component, evoke the useHistory hook and assign it to a new variable called `history`
+In your component, invoke the useHistory hook and assign it to a new variable called `history`

-After the `window.alert` in the handleClick function, use the push method to navigate the user to the Home component.
+After the `window.alert` in the handleClick function, use the `push` method on the history object to navigate the user to the Home component.

 Test in the browser.